Pacific Route: Trans-Siberian Railway

-An Anglo-American delegation visited Moscow in October 1944 to discuss the Soviet Union joining the war against Japan, Russia required 60 divisions to counter the expected 45 Japanese divisions in Manchuria, and Alanbrooke (who was impressed by Stalin’s knowledge of technical detail) asked whether they could maintain 60 divisions and their strategic air force over the TSR.
+An Anglo-American delegation visited Moscow in October 1944 to discuss the Soviet Union joining the war against Japan, Russia required 60 divisions to counter the expected 45 Japanese divisions in Manchuria, and Alan Brooke (who was impressed by Stalin’s knowledge of technical detail) asked whether they could maintain 60 divisions and their strategic air force over the TSR.
 General Antonov (standing in for Marshal Aleksandr Vasilevsky, the CGS) replied in the affirmative, but Stalin himself said it was doubtful, and considered that assistance from America across the Pacific would be required.
 The capacity of the TSR was 36 pairs of trains per day, but only 26 could be counted on for military traffic.
 The capacity of each train was from 600 to 700 tons.

 Submarine danger

 Even though Japan had been at war with the USA since December 1941, it was anxious to preserve good relations with the USSR, and, despite German complaints, usually allowed Soviet ships to sail between the USA and Soviet Union's Pacific ports unmolested.
 This contrasts with Germany and Britain's behavior, whose navies would often destroy or capture neutrals' ships sailing to their respective adversaries.
 As a result, during most of the war the Pacific Route became the safest path between the USA and the USSR.

 Nonetheless, several Soviet ships were torpedoed by submarines in the western Pacific.
 Japanese submarine I-180 probably sank Pavlin Vinogradov in the Alaska Gulf on 22 April 1944; and the United States Navy sank six. sank SS Angarstroy in the East China Sea on 1 May 1942. sank Ilmen and Kola off Kyushu on 17 February 1943.
 Kola was the former United States flagged Pacific Northwest Orient Line Satartia transferred as Lend-Lease on 14 December 1942.
 Both ships were lighted, but Sawfish was unaware of the Soviet winter routing change.
 Sawfish was later able to identify five other ships as Soviet, and let them pass.
 In July launched torpedoes at a ship known to be "Russian" but alleged to have been improperly marked.
 The torpedoes missed.
 Soviet Lend-Lease Liberty ship Odessa was torpedoed near Akhomten Bay on 4 October 1943.
 Odessa was repaired, but was sunk in the area three days later, and is thought to have launched the torpedo.
 On 3 March 1944 torpedoed a ship off Kamchatka "positively identified" as Florida Maru.
 The torpedoes sank Belorussia. sank Ob in the Sea of Okhotsk on 6 July 1944. sank Transbalt near the Perouse strait on 13 June 1945 because the ship was unlighted and allegedly "not following a designated Russian route."